-Health and Safety in the Workplace

-Ferroglobe places a high value on the well-being of all Group personnel and is committed to providing a healthy and safe working environment.
+Our People: Health and Safety, Environment, Respect and Human Rights Our People: Health and Safety, Environment, Respect and Human Rights A. HEALTH AND SAFETY IN THE WORKPLACE Ferroglobe places a high value on the well-being of all Group team members and is committed to providing a healthy and safe working environment.
 Ferroglobe strives to:

-- meet or exceed applicable legal requirements regarding workplace health and safety - achieve 'zero accidents' operations and to minimise occupational injuries and illnesses - work with personnel to ensure that health and safety are fostered, maintained and improved

-Ferroglobe will work continuously to maximise the physical security of Group personnel worldwide, ensuring that its standards and policies are understood and that training is provided so Group personnel are aware of the health, safety and security issues and requirements relevant to their work.
+meet or exceed applicable legal requirements regarding workplace health and safety achieve "zero accidents" operations and to minimise occupational injuries and illnesses \ work with personnel to ensure that health and safety are fostered, maintained and improved Ferroglobe will work continuously to maximise the physical security of Group personnel worldwide, ensuring that its standards and policies are understood and that training is provided so Group team members are aware of the health, safety and security issues and requirements relevant to their work.
 In keeping with this commitment, personnel are entitled to decline to travel on Ferroglobe's behalf to countries or areas where personal safety is a concern.
 Personnel may likewise decline to travel by means that raise safety concerns (e.g., a small aircraft or crowded ferry).
 Healthy and safe operations depend not only on technically sound plant and equipment but also on all personnel taking responsibility for preventing workplace-related injuries and illnesses.
 Workplace health and safety is closely monitored by Ferroglobe and regularly reviewed.

-Environmental Commitment
+B. ENVIRONMENTAL COMMITMENT

-Responsible environmental policy

-Ferroglobe is committed to being environmentally responsible, as evidenced by numerous investments in environmental measures.
+Responsible environmental policy Ferroglobe is committed to being environmentally responsible, as evidenced by numerous investments in environmental measures.
 Environmental audits are performed regularly in all plants in order to maintain and improve the degree of compliance with our environmental commitments.

-Ferroglobe seeks to achieve the following through its responsible environmental policy:

-- strict compliance with all applicable laws, regulations and standards applicable - proper functioning of its Integrated Management System ('IMS') for the Prevention of Risks, Quality and the Environment - regular review of the IMS to increase efficiency and establish specific improvement targets - implementation of safety, environmental and quality criteria in respect of contractors and suppliers, with the aim of ensuring that they also comply with the principles of this policy and the applicable IMS guidelines

-In addition, Ferroglobe is committed to monitoring and managing its greenhouse gas emissions, and to working with others to improve the global response to climate change.
+FERROGLOBE SEEKS TO ACHIEVE THE FOLLOWING THROUGH ITS RESPONSIBLE ENVIRONMENTAL POLICY: strict compliance with all applicable laws, regulations and standards applicable proper functioning of its Integrated Management System ("IMS") for the Prevention of Risks, Quality and the Environment regular review of the IMS to increase efficiency and establish specific improvement targets implementation of safety, environmental and quality criteria in respect of contractors and suppliers, with the aim of ensuring that they also comply with the principles of this policy and the applicable IMS guidelines In addition, Ferroglobe is committed to monitoring and managing its greenhouse gas emissions, and to working with others to improve the global response to climate change.